 There is real risk that we can put too much trust in the smart systems we are building.
 Once AI applications take on responsibility for processes with important private and social ramifications, like the assessment of your credit score, job suitability or criminals’ chance of reoffending, the consequences of error escalate.

-Even if one believes that fears of AI takeover are alarmist, which they may not be, there is still cause for prudence.
+Even if one believes that risks of AI takeover are alarmist, which they may not be, there is still cause for prudence.
 A knife is a neutral instrument.
 Depending on who holds it, it may be used to cause harm or do good.
 It could stab or it could prepare a meal.
 The knife represents an entire spectrum of latent potential waiting to be realized by its operator.

 In the same way, AI will increasingly be defined by those who use it.
 Already, AI applications have been shown to reflect the prejudices of those who built them, with possibly significant consequences for the individual and society.
 It is important to note that these effects are the result of humans acting unconsciously.
 What then is the potential for humans using AI with conscious intent?